glomex/glomex-dialog/README.md

 # glomex-dialog
-A dialog web component that allows docking a video player or puting it in a lightbox
+A dialog web component that allows docking a video player or putting it in a lightbox